Reviews Black Sunday

 The story of Black Sunday is truly incredible, and the author presents the information with meticulous accuracy and attention to detail: compiling research, oral history, and official records and diaries.
 He avoids constant reference to unit numbers and abbreviations and instead writes in a way that reads like a war novel, instead of nonfiction!

 The historical detail is outstanding, and it is compulsory reading for anybody remotely interested in the war in New Guinea, the eternal battle of man versus the elements, or those with interest in the misadventures of Pacific B-24 Liberators, A-20s, P-38 Lightnings or B-25 Mitchells.
-I recommend Black Sunday as one of the finest books produced to date on the Pacific war.
+I recommend Black Sunday as one of the finest books produced to date on the Pacific War.

-Read interview with Michael Claringbould
+Interview with author Michael Claringbould